FAQ NBT Online

 5. Can I use my mobile/cell phone to take the NBT test/assessment?

-No, unfortunately, the NBT online assessment platform only supports Tablet devices.
-These refer to any iPad or Android Tablet which may be utilised as long as it complies with the minimum device specification requirements listed on our website.
-Refer to FAQ 1 for details!
+No, unfortunately, the NBT online assessment platform only supports Laptops and Computers.
+The device specification requirements are listed on the website; refer to FAQ 1 for details!

 6. What happens if I lose internet connectivity during the test?

 Should you lose internet connectivity during the test (5 minutes per hour) your responses will be saved to the system and once you reconnect you will be taken back to the last question answered.
+This functionality is part of the “Lockdown Browser” that all writers are required to download prior to the test.
+You should not exit the Lockdown Browser or your session will be lost.
+Once your internet connectivity is re-established the Lockdown Browser will automatically reconnect.
 The time allocated within which to complete the assessment will also not be affected and if before the disconnection there were 2 hours left then those 2 hours will be honoured by the platform.

 7. If I am writing the online test, how long would I have to wait for my results?

-The scores will be made available within two weeks after having been written.
+The scores will be made available within 3 weeks after having been written.

 8. I don't have a microphone or headset available.
 What do I need to do?